Email Marketing KPIs

 What is it: The unsubscribe rate is the percentage of email recipients who no longer want to receive your emails.

-Understanding the unsubscribe rate is essential for email marketers to gain data into which emails, topics, or messages their audience found least interesting.
+Understanding the unsubscribe rate is essential for email marketers to gain data into which emails, topics, or messages their audience found least attractive.

-This metric tracks how many subscribers choose to opt out of your communications and allows you to adjust future campaigns accordingly.
-So that they are more engaging and resonate better with your target demographic.
+This metric tracks how many subscribers opt out of your communications and allows you to adjust future campaigns to be more engaging and resonate better with your target demographic.

 Forwarding/Sharing Rate